sodle/keymaster/README.md

 ---

+### Note:

+This repository is for setting up the Keymaster server.
+If you simply want to use the service as a client, you can [visit our website](http://keymaster.sjodle.com) or [download the command line tool](https://github.com/sodle/keymaster-cli).

+---

 The app is written in Flask and connects to a Postgres database.
 Nginx is used as a proxy to serve static content and pass uWSGI requests on to Flask.

 ### Server requirements: